LKF92/my_gossip_project_on_DB_j20/README.md

 # README

-The Gossip Project is a magnificent website that lets you to consult very interesting gossip.
+The Gossip Project is a magnificent website that lets you consult very interesting gossip.

 Realized by Steven Nguyen & Sylvain Comelli